Better Product, Worse Positioning: Why Cybersecurity Companies Lose on Brand

 The company's proof pack included:

-• Three case studies with named clients (obtained through structured customer interviews), each following a Situation-Complication-Resolution-Result format with quantified outcomes
+- Three case studies with named clients (obtained through structured customer interviews), each following a Situation-Complication-Resolution-Result format — a variant of the Minto SCQA structure used by top-tier consulting firms for clarity and procurement readability (Minto, 2009)

-• A quality gate matrix showing the 22 automated checks every deliverable passes before client delivery
+- A quality gate matrix showing the 16-point quality gate every deliverable passes before client delivery Sagentix 16-Point Quality Gate, 2026

 The proof pack didn't change the product.
 It changed the buyer's perception of risk.
 And in enterprise cybersecurity, risk perception is the purchase decision.